hfndb/cookware-headless-ice/README.md

   + a documentation browser, to project and system README.md files, and README.md files in integrated Node.js packages.

 **Other**
-+ In the dev/local-tools directory you'll find some tools to play with colors and styles.
++ In the dev/local-tools directory you'll find some tools to:
+	- Experiment with colors and styles.
+	- Test [Mermaid](https://www.npmjs.com/package/mermaid) diagrams to publish on Github.com.

 This project is developed on a Linux platform and should also run on BSD and Apple platforms.
 With some additional effort on Windows too 😉 See [contribute](./docs/contribute.md).